About The Food Justice Program

 The first service of the Food Justice program is the Bulk Buy Collective.
 Those who participate in the collective get access to fresh produce at wholesale prices through shared purchasing power.

-The Bulk Buy Collective began in June 2021, and as of October 2021 there are are 369 individuals, including 176 children over 100 households, who benefit from this shared purchasing power.
+The Bulk Buy Collective began in June 2021, and as of June 2023 there are more than 1000 individuals, including 450 children in 290+ households, who benefit from this shared purchasing power.